official-stockfish/Stockfish/docs/gensfen_nonpv.md

 `exploration_min_nodes` - the min number of nodes to use for exploraton during selfplay.
 Default: 5000.

-`exploration_max_nodes` - the min number of nodes to use for exploraton during selfplay.
+`exploration_max_nodes` - the max number of nodes to use for exploraton during selfplay.
 The number of nodes is chosen from a uniform distribution between min and max.
 Default: 15000.

 `exploration_save_rate` - the ratio of positions seen during exploration self play games that are saved for later rescoring.
 Default: 0.01 (meaning 1 in 100 positions seen during search get saved for rescoring).